Two Simple Methods for Slicing a Mango!

 Mangoes are in season right now, so my husband recently asked me to pick up a few at the supermarket.

-I agreed to try it, though I wasn't overly enthusiastic about it because I wasn't familiar with the fruit.
+I agreed to try it even though I wasn't particularly excited about it, as I wasn't familiar with this fruit.

 I was intrigued as I watched him meticulously prepare this brightly colored fruit by cutting, peeling, and dicing it.